Apocryphon of John: Summary of the text and its cosmology

-At this point in the narrative, Christ reveals to John that it was he who caused Adam to consume the fruit of the Tree of Knowledge.
-Additionally, it is revealed that Eve is a helper sent by agents of the higher order to help liberate the light imprisoned in Yaldabaoth's creation and in Adam.
-She is created when Yaldabaoth attempts to draw the light out of Adam.
-This results in the creation of the female body.
+Christ reveals to John that it was he, Christ, who caused Adam to consume the fruit of the Tree of Knowledge.
+It is revealed that Eve is a helper sent by agents of the pleroma to help liberate the light imprisoned in Yaldabaoth's creation and in Adam.
+Eve is created when Yaldabaoth attempts to draw the light out of Adam, resulting in the creation of the female body.
 When Adam perceives her, he sees a reflection of his own essence and is freed from the bewitching power of Yaldabaoth.

 The narrative then details Yaldabaoth's attempts to regain control over the essence of Light.
 His primary scheme is to initiate the activity of human reproduction, by which he hopes to create new human bodies inhabited by a counterfeit spirit.
-This counterfeit spirit allows Yaldabaoth and his agents to deceive the human race, keeping them in ignorance of their true nature, and is the primary means by which Yaldabaoth keeps humanity in subjugation.
-It is the source of all earthly evil and confusion, and causes people to die "not having found truth and without knowing the God of truth".
+This counterfeit spirit allows Yaldabaoth and his Archons to deceive the human race, keeping them in ignorance of their true nature, and is the primary means by which Yaldabaoth keeps humanity in subjugation.
+This spirit is the source of all earthly evil and confusion, and causes people to die "not having found truth and without knowing the God of truth".

-Following this revelation, the narrative then takes the form of a series of questions and answers between John and the Savior.
+The narrative then takes a catechistic form as a series of questions and answers between John and the Savior.
 These address a number of subjects, but are largely soteriological in nature.
 John asks Christ who is eligible for salvation, and Christ responds with the answer that those who come in contact with the true Spirit will receive salvation, while those who are dominated by the counterfeit spirit will receive damnation.
 Christ also reveals his own role as a liberating agent of the higher realm, in this context.
 Christ, who describes himself as the "remembrance of the Pronoia" and "the remembrance of the pleroma", brings light into the darkness of Yaldabaoth's prison.
 Here, he rouses the prisoners to wakefulness and remembrance.
-Those who receive and are woken by Christ's revelation are raised up and “sealed… in the light of the water with five seals”.
+Those who receive and are woken by Christ's revelation are raised up and "sealed… in the light of the water with five seals".
 They are thus spared from death and damnation.
-This aspect of Christ's role is elaborated on more fully by Nag Hammadi Codex III, whereas it is omitted from the Berlin Codex.
+This aspect of Christ's role is elaborated on more fully by Nag Hammadi Codex III, while it is omitted from the Berlin Codex.

-This concludes Christ's message.
-Finally, the savior states that anyone who shares these revelations for personal profit will be cursed.
-The Nag Hammadi Codex III version of the text ends with the prayer, "Jesus Christ, Amen".
+In conclusion, the Savior states that anyone who shares these revelations for personal profit will be cursed.
+The Nag Hammadi Codex III text ends with the prayer "Jesus Christ, Amen".